Tofo is a place few people get to know. This is why I immediately got hooked when Isabelle from SeaCrush told me about this destination.

 I was looking for a remote place to go to, far from the tourist attractions.
 A place I could feel inner peace, I could dive and also discover the culture of.

-With no doubt Tofo brought me what I was looking for.
+Without a doubt, this dive trip to Tofo, Mozambique brought me what I was looking for.

 As a Divemaster, I always go on a holiday with the objective to explore the underwater world.